karimguelph/BCE-Classifier/README.md

 ---
 ### **5. Example Phishing Emails**
-Here are a few examples of phishing emails used in the training process:
+Here are a few examples of phishing emails used in the testing process:

 #### **Example 1:**
 - **Subject**: Urgent: Verify Your Account Information